 Editor note: Specification impact of Local LMF including location of the LMF, potential new interface(s) (if any), impact on existing protocols, and coordination with the LMF in the 5GC

 5.1 Architecture

+5.1.M Alternative X

+Alternative X reuse Rel-15 existing location service architecture.
+It is to be used as the baseline for the development of the study.